tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_8.md

 # Refactoring strategy

-By aggregate refactoring I mean when we have the same models, the same application behavior and we just move models from one aggregate to another.
+By aggregate refactoring I mean when we just move models (collection of entities) from one aggregate to another.

 Here I am showing a strategy for refactoring aggregates in terms of:
 - moving the model's ownership between aggregates,